JuliaIBPM/ViscousFlow.jl/docs/src/manual/timemarching.md

 using ViscousFlow
 using Plots
 ```
-`whirl` is equipped with a few classes of time marching schemes for advancing time-dependent
+`ViscousFlow` is equipped with a few classes of time marching schemes for advancing time-dependent
 equations.

 ## Integrating factor systems

-Integrating factor systems that we encounter in `whirl` are of the form
+Integrating factor systems that we encounter in `ViscousFlow` are of the form

 $$\ddt u = A u + r_1(u,t), \quad u(0) = u_0$$

 The operator $A$ may be a matrix or a scalar, but is generally independent of time.
 (The
   method of integrating factors can deal with time-dependent $A$, but we don't encounter
-  such systems in the `whirl` context so we won't discuss them.)
+  such systems in the `ViscousFlow` context so we won't discuss them.)
 For this purpose, we use the `IFRK` class of solver, which stands for Integrating Factor Runge-Kutta.
 This method solves
   the part associated with $A$ exactly, via the integrating factor, and advances a modified
   equation by Runge-Kutta method to account for the remaining part $f$.